datayana/datayana.github.io/pages/study/buddhism/matika_acceptance_view.md

 - Section C: examine, in the surrounding of those occurences of the matika, terms that are related to the expression "when you know for yourself" in the Kalama Sutta.

 **Future additions** to this document will (hopefully) include:
-- polishing and publishing the code used to locate the occurences from the [Sutta Central](https://suttacentral.net/) corpus
+- polishing and publishing the code used to locate the occurences from the [Sutta Central](https://suttacentral.net/) corpus,
 - adding a section for the occurences of the terms related to "when you know for yourself" in other suttas.

 **Thanks** - The author wants to express the deepest thanks to [Sutta Central](https://suttacentral.net/) for their amazing work of collecting and maintaining an online version of the Pali Canon, and to all the translators, famous or not, that have provided versions of the texts in english.